The Two RV Gypsies: Full-Time RVers

 view from The top of the Aiton Heights Fire Tower

-While Karen Duquette was taking the photos of the landscape around her, she felt the tower shaking.
-Then she realized that some big guy was stomping his way up the stairs.
+Below: While Karen Duquette was taking the photos of the landscape around her, she felt the tower shaking.
+Then she realized that some big heavy-set guy was STOMPING his way up the stairs.
 So Karen was thankful that while she was climbing up the tower, nobody else was around.
 But now with the tower shaking a bit, she found the trip down the tower stairs a bit nerve-wracking, and was glad when she got back on the ground.
 Guess the shaking bit is part of the reason only six people can be on the tower at one time.
-Karen took a final look upwards at the tower before joining Lee and they went off to find another adventure.
+Karen took a final look upwards at the tower before joining Lee Duquette and they went off to find another adventure.

 the Aiton Heights Fire Tower

-Menu for the two RV Gypsies Adventures in Minnesota
+Menu for the two RV Gypsies Adventures

 July 1, 2013